 Career Service Recognition: NASA recognition (certificate and a service pin) for Federal career service is presented to all civil service employees.
 Eligibility for career service recognition is based on total years of Federal service, including all honorable military service.
 A NASA service pin is awarded upon completion of 5 years of service.
 Certificates of service and NASA pins are presented for each 5-year interval thereafter.
 Employees with 40 years or more of service are eligible to receive service pins, certificates, and a congratulatory letter from the Administrator.
 In addition, employees with 50 years or more of service are eligible to receive a congratulatory letter from the President

-Space Act Awards: Granted by the NASA Inventions and Contributions Board (ICB), these awards recognize and reward outstanding scientific or technical contributions sponsored, adopted, supported, or used by NASA which are significant to its mission.
-Award amounts range from $350 to $100,000 for innovations published in NASA Tech Briefs, software approved for release by NASA to qualified users, or inventions approved for patent application by NASA.
+Space Act Awards: Granted by the NASA Inventions and Contributions Board (ICB), these awards recognize and reward outstanding scientific or technical innovations which further the NASA mission.
 Space Act Awards may be paid to NASA employees, NASA contractor employees, as well as to other government, university, and industry personnel.
-Innovators may apply for a Space Act Award by completing and submitting a form to an Awards Liaison Officer at the sponsoring NASA Center.
-The NASA General Counsel selects the NASA Invention of the Year Award, which is supported by the ICB with technical assistance, publicity, and monetary awards.
-The ICB supports the Office of the Engineer and Office of Safety and Mission Assurance, and Office of the Chief Information Officer who co-sponsor the selection of the NASA Software of the Year Award.
+The Office of General Counsel selects the NASA Invention of the Year Award supported by technical assistance and recommendations from the ICB.
+The ICB supports the Office of the Chief Engineer, Office of Safety and Mission Assurance, and Office of the Chief Information Officer who co-sponsor the selection of the NASA Software of the Year Award.
 Innovators may contact their Center Awards Liaison Officer (ALO) who can assist with the procedures for submitting and obtaining Center approvals for nomination.